team401/Docs/Programming/Getting-Started.md

 ## Learn the Language

 On 401, we use Java to program the robot.
 If you're coming from AP CSA, read the [Post-CSA Supplement](/Programming/Post-CSA.html).
-If you have knowledge of programming, but not Java, refer to [Helpful Java Resources](/Programming/Java-Resources.html).
-If you need a complete introduction to Java, we recommend reading [the W3 Schools Java tutorial series](https://www.w3schools.com/java/default.asp).
+Otherwise, please learn Java.

 ## Understand the Process